tye50/MotorLab/README.md

 Use `void arcRight(Motor left, Motor right) {}` and `void arcLeft(Motor left, Motor right) {}`.

 ### 6: Stopping
 Until this point, all of our commands have run without end, probably with some bad consequences.
-Let's make our romi stop after travelling 1 meter forwards.
+Let's make our romi stop after travelling 2 feet forwards.

-Use `void stopOneMeter(Motor left, Motor right) {}`.
+Use `void stopDistance(Motor left, Motor right) {}`.

 ### 7: Bang bang
 Although our romi does stop, you might have noticed that it overshoots our target a little bit.
 Lets say that we really need our romi to be on target.
 How about we make the romi move back if it overshot?